-At the Student Accounting Office (Fisher Building, McNichols Campus, Room 40 Ground Level) Our cashier can accept cash and check payments in person, all credit/debit payments must be made online.
+At the Student Accounting Office (Fisher Building, McNichols Campus, Room 40 Ground Level), our cashier can accept cash and check payments in person.
+All credit/debit payments must be made online.

 Employer Paid Tuition

 Third Party Billing - The University bills employers directly for the costs their employees incur.
-Contact the `Human Resource or Personnel department at your place of employment to find out if your company offers this benefit.
-If so, the student must submit documentation prior to each term to the Student Accounting Office which clearly indicates who is to be billed for the tuition and fees.
+Contact the Human Resource or Personnel department at your place of employment to find out if your company offers this benefit.
+If so, the student must submit documentation prior to each term to the Student Accounting Office that clearly indicates who is to be billed for the tuition and fees.
 Employer vouchers should be submitted before the first day of the term.